We live in a largely binary world of right and wrong.

 Problem: It’s not actually enjoyable after a few hours.

-When we practice unconditional positive regard for ourselves, we naturally want to reinforce those feelings.
+When we practice unconditional positive regard toward ourselves, we naturally want to reinforce those feelings.

-Growth happens when we pull ourselves out of the tense-tight cycle of shame-punishment-reward, repeat.
+Growth happens when we pull ourselves out of the tense cycle of shame-punishment-reward, repeat.

-Growth happens when we notice shame and self-judgment, shift to curiosity, and sink into self-love.
+Growth happens when we notice shame and self-judgment, shift to curiosity, and rest into self-love.

 I’m not implying that addicts – those experiencing an extreme example of the shame-punishment-reward cycle – just need to work on their mindset and self-love.